download13/uuidv5/README.md

 ### uuidv5(namespace, name, [raw_output])

-* `namespace` can be 'url', 'dns', 'oid', or 'x500'.
+* `namespace` can be 'url', 'dns', 'oid', 'x500', or 'null'.
 If it's none of those, it must be a UUID to use as a namespace, either in string or Buffer form.
 * `name` can be a string or Buffer.
 What it should contain is namespace-dependent.
 * `raw_output` is an optional flag.
 If set to `true`, the UUID will be returned as a Buffer instead of as a string.